Delays in Spiking Neural Networks: A State Space Model Approach: Methods

 \subsection{Delay parameters}

 We now provide an overview of all parameters related to the additional delay variable $\vbfshift$ in \eqref{eqn:proposed_neuron_with_shift}.
-We have $\Abfshift$ given by \eqref{eqn:Abfshift} under $a_i=1$ and $\Bbfshift$ given by \eqref{eqn:Bbfshift}, hence they are fixed and non-trainable.
-Under LIF/RLIF neuron models of \eqref{eqn:LIFneuron} and adLIF/RadLIF neuron models of \eqref{eqn:adLIFneuron}, we do not use $\Cbfshift$.
+We have $\Abfshift$ and $\Bbfshift$ as in Section \ref{sec:time_shift_ssm}, hence they are fixed and non-trainable.
+Under LIF/RLIF/adLIF/RadLIF neuron models (see Appendix~\ref{sec:proposed_methods_common_neurons}), we do not use $\Cbfshift$.
 Hence, the only additional (possibly trainable) parameter is $\Abfsnnshift$.
 In the rest of this section, we focus on $\Abfsnnshift$.

-The matrix of parameters~$\Abfsnnshift$ plays a central role in our development, as it determines the contribution of the delay variable $\vbfshift$ when added to the intrinsic neuron state $\vbfsnn$, see \eqref{eqn:proposed_neuron_with_shift}.
-We consider four different settings for the elements of $\Abfsnnshift$: \begin{enumerate} \item $\Abfsnnshift =$ Ones, where $[\Abfsnnshift]_{ij} = 1$ \item $\Abfsnnshift =$ Linear decay, where $[\Abfsnnshift]_{ij}=(\Nstateshift-j)\frac{1}{\Nstateshift}$ \item $\Abfsnnshift =$ Exponential decay, where $[\Abfsnnshift]_{ij}=e^{-0.5 j}$ \item $\Abfsnnshift \sim$ Uniform distribution, where $[\Abfsnnshift]_{ij} \sim U(0, 1]$ \end{enumerate} The equal sign $=$ is used in the cases where the elements of $\Abfsnnshift$ are deterministic, while the sign $\sim$ is used in the case where the elements of $\Abfsnnshift$ are random.
+The parameter matrix $\Abfsnnshift$ determines how the delay variable $\vbfshift$ contributes to the intrinsic neuron state $\vbfsnn$ in \eqref{eqn:proposed_neuron_with_shift}.
+We consider four settings for its elements: \begin{itemize} [topsep=0pt, itemsep=2pt, parsep=0pt, partopsep=0pt] \item $\Abfsnnshift =$ Ones, where $[\Abfsnnshift]_{ij} = 1$ \item $\Abfsnnshift =$ Linear decay, where $[\Abfsnnshift]_{ij}=(\Nstateshift-j)\frac{1}{\Nstateshift}$ \item $\Abfsnnshift =$ Exponential decay, where $[\Abfsnnshift]_{ij}=e^{-0.5 j}$ \item $\Abfsnnshift \sim$ Uniform distribution, where $[\Abfsnnshift]_{ij} \sim U(0, 1]$ \end{itemize} The equal sign $=$ is used in the cases where the elements of $\Abfsnnshift$ are deterministic, while the sign $\sim$ is used in the case where the elements of $\Abfsnnshift$ are randomly drawn from a distribution.
 The matrix of delay parameters $\Abfsnnshift$ can be trainable or fixed.
 When it is fixed, its elements do not change during the training of the SNN and remain as initially set.
-When it is trainable, the initial set values of $\Abfsnnshift$ represent their initialization, and they change during the training phase without the constraint of preserving the distribution their initialization had, i.e., for instance if $[\Abfsnnshift]_{ij}$ is initialized as 'Ones', the parameters do not stay all ones or all equal.
+When it is trainable, the initial set values of $\Abfsnnshift$ represent their initialization, and they change during the training phase without the constraint of preserving the distribution their initialization had, i.e., for instance if $[\Abfsnnshift]_{ij}$ is initialized as `Ones', the parameters do not stay all ones or all equal.
 In Section \ref{sec:results} we distinguish these cases by stating whether $\Abfsnnshift$ is non-trainable or trainable.